seancoyne/FarCry-YouTube-Plugin/README.md

 * ColdFusion 9.0.1
 * FarCry 6.0.14

 This plugin has been tested on ColdFusion 9.0.1 and FarCry 6.0.14.
-It should work in FarCry 6.1.x as well, and older FarCry 6.0.x versions as well.
+It should work in FarCry 6.1.x and older FarCry 6.0.x versions as well.

 Installation
 ------------